-For nearly 30 years, Deb Werner, senior program director at AHP, has worked with federal, state, and national leaders, and community-based agencies to create effective treatment and recovery services for women, youth, and families.
-In addition to her work in California, she served as the director for SAMHSA’s Technical Assistance and Training Center on Women and Families Impacted by Substance Use and Mental Disorders and as the technical assistance lead for the SAMHSA Homeless and Housing Resource Network.
-She is committed to supporting young people toward recovery, including instilling hope, building their skills, and developing their leadership capabilities.
+Deb Werner, senior program director at AHP, has worked with federal, state, and community-based agencies to create effective treatment and recovery services for 30+ years.
+She served as the director for SAMHSA’s Women, Children and Families TA & Training Center for ten years.
+Deb is committed to supporting youth toward recovery, instilling hope, building skills and creating leadership opportunities.

 Michelle Cleary, MA – YOR California Grantee Liaison

 Michelle Cleary is a senior program associate at AHP, serving as a lead facilitator for several training and technical assistance projects.
 She works with organizations throughout the country to help coordinate behavioral health systems and enhance educational resources.
 Michelle has a background in nonprofit management, board governance, strategic and implementation planning, workforce development, systems coordination, and suicide prevention.